chriseebee/mktgbtwlines/README.md

 There is some code in this service to run CMU Sphinx.
 The intention is in future to try and remove reliance on external speech to text, but we'll see...

+# Install

+1. Clone the repository
+2. Update the config.yml in the /usr/main/resources folder to incorporate your keys for the above services
+3. Run mvn install

 # Limitations